Kombucha Tea ~ Probiotic Drink

-If you love kombucha tea, you probably already know about the myriad of health benefits this tasty little brew boasts.
+If you love Kombucha Tea ~ Probiotic Drink, you probably already know about the myriads of health benefits this tasty little brew boasts.
 If you don’t know what it is, I urge you to give it a try.
 It’s a wonderfully refreshing elixir!

 So what is kombucha tea?